June Osborne: Episcopal ministry

 In 2014, after the vote to allow for the consecration of women as bishops, there was speculation that Osborne could become the first female bishop in the Church of England.

-On 27 April 2017, it was announced that Osborne would be the next Bishop of Llandaff in the Church in Wales.
-Her election was confirmed at a Sacred Synod meeting on 14 July 2017, whereby she legally took up her new post.
-She was consecrated a bishop on 15 July 2017 by John Davies, Bishop of Swansea and Brecon, during a service at Brecon Cathedral.
-She was installed as the 72nd Bishop of Llandaff during a service at Llandaff Cathedral on 22 July 2017.
+On 27 April 2017, it was announced that Osborne would be the next bishop of Llandaff in the Church in Wales.
+Her election was confirmed at a sacred synod meeting on 14 July 2017, whereby she legally took up her new post.
+She was consecrated a bishop on 15 July 2017 by John Davies, bishop of Swansea and Brecon, during a service at Brecon Cathedral.
+She was the second woman to become a bishop in the Church in Wales, after the Bishop of St Davids Joanna Penberthy, who was consecrated in January the same year.
+She was installed as bishop during a service at Llandaff Cathedral on 22 July 2017.

 In November 2021, the media published allegations of bullying within the diocese of Llandaff.
-Osborne was accused in a 2020 complaint of bullying the Dean of Llandaff, the Very Reverend Gerwyn Capon.
+Osborne was accused in a 2020 complaint of bullying the dean of Llandaff, the Very Reverend Gerwyn Capon.
 It was reported that preliminary investigations completed in May 2021 suggested that, on the balance of probability, Osborne had a case to answer.
 In December of that year, a local vicar, alleging a general "culture of fear" in the diocese, called for Osborne to be suspended while the case was considered.
-The case was dismissed in April 2022, following the withdrawal by the Dean of his complaint.
+The case was dismissed in April 2022, following the withdrawal by the dean of his complaint.
 The Dean announced his resignation on 17 May 2022.

 In September 2022, it was announced that Osborne would be retiring later that year.
 A farewell service was held at Llandaff Cathedral on 30 November 2022.
 She officially retired on 31 December 2022.

 Personal life

 She is married to Paul Goulding KC, a barrister.
 They have two children.

-From 2006 to 2017 she served as a Deputy Lieutenant for Wiltshire (DL).
+From 2006 to 2017 she served as a deputy lieutenant for Wiltshire (DL).